DeathlyPlays/Pokemon-Showdown-Bot/CONFIGGUIDE.md

 **onJoin:** This is sent when the bot joins the room.
 For example for setting the modchat, roomintro, etc or just a greeting.

-**toJoin:** This is sent when the bot leaves the room.
+**onLeave:** This is sent when the bot leaves the room.
 For example for recreating the groupchat after it expires.